GeWu-Lab/Stepping-Stones/README.md

 cd avs
 sh train_avs.sh
 ~~~
 For stepping_stones for AVSS subtask, you should put the first stage results from trained AVSS model in a folder at first, and modify the ''mask_path'' in [config.py](config.py).
-Or you can download results used in our paper in this [link](https://drive.google.com/file/d/1o3k-E4mLf7V9AWoLzJDVAG81gpCdcZXu/view?usp=drive_link) (will be open soon).
+Or you can download results used in our paper in this [link](https://drive.google.com/file/d/1zb3z15rapvl5L5ONd3vU6UEc7O8C3YoU/view?usp=drive_link).

 Then, you can simply modify config in [train_avss.sh](train_avss.sh) or run the code using:
 ~~~shell